On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Main results

-The author would like to than Aihua Fan(CCNU/WHU), Shilie Fan(CCNU), Lingmin Liao(WHU), Ruxi Shi (FDU), Tao Zhang(XDU) for a fruitful discussion and many helpful comments on the tiling to spectral part of this paper.
+{ \textbf{Acknowledgement:} The author would like to thank Aihua Fan(CCNU/WHU), Shilie Fan(CCNU), Lingmin Liao(WHU), Ruxi Shi (FDU), Tao Zhang(XDU) for a fruitful discussion and many helpful comments on the tiling to spectral part of this paper.
+There have been many efforts on improving this paper, the author thanks all the anonymous reviewers for spending considerable time on this paper and providing valuable inputs.}